SEPTA improvement project will shut down portion of Broad Street in South Philly for over a year

-PHILADELPHIA (WPVI) -- An upcoming subway station improvement project in South Philadelphia will soon lead to a traffic restriction that will last for a year and a half.
+PHILADELPHIA (WPVI) -- Drivers in South Philadelphia need to be aware of a traffic restriction going into effect that will impact Broad Street for more than a year starting Monday.

 SEPTA says it will be making improvements to the Tasker-Morris Subway Station along the Broad Street Line.